 To be fully vaccinated, you must have received your final dose of the COVID-19 vaccine at least two weeks ago.
 For Pfizer and Moderna vaccines, this means two weeks after the second dose.
 For the Johnson & Johnson vaccine, this means two weeks after the first and only dose.
 Furthermore, your vaccination must have been reported to OHS.

 - You must complete the University’s on-line Travel Questionnaire if you plan to travel outside NYS and/or the five contiguous states or have close contact with someone who has traveled outside these areas.

-- Based upon the responses to the screening questions, you may be instructed not to come to work and advised to self-monitor your temperature and symptoms at home for up to 14 days.
-This time away from work will be covered under the University sick leave policy.
+- Based upon the responses to the screening questions, you may be instructed not to come to work and advised to self-monitor your temperature and symptoms at home for up to 14 days after returning from travel.